adamal5/contentmanager/README.md

 2. Encrypt information sent via html

 **User Display/ Design Features**
 1. Sign in page as a dashboard with key statistics for content creators to track volume of content per platform, and content type.
-The use of pre-defined options in the forms is intended to ease the implmentation of this at a later stage.
+The use of pre-defined options in the forms is intended to ease the implementation of this at a later stage.
 2. General overhaul of aesthetic component of application- images and formatting.

 ### Resources